Miscarriage Care: Options From Early to Late Pregnancy

 Emotional Support

-Don’t hesitate to reach out for counselling, support groups, or lean on loved ones to heal emotionally.
+Don’t hesitate to seek counselling, support groups, or lean on loved ones to heal emotionally.

 Whether it's a loss early on or later in pregnancy, miscarriage is heartbreaking.
 If your miscarriage happens after the first trimester, it can feel even more difficult.
 Give yourself space to grieve, no matter when the loss occurs.
 Allow yourself to feel what you’re feeling—grief, anger, confusion, or all of it—and know that your emotions are valid.

-Talking to a counselor who understands loss can help you make sense of your emotions and begin to heal.
-Support groups can also be comforting, as they connect you with others who’ve been through something similar.
-Family and friends are there for a reason—lean on them for emotional support and practical help during this tough time.
+Talking to a counsellor who understands loss can help you process your emotions and begin to heal.
+Support groups can also be comforting, connecting you with others who’ve been through something similar.
+Lean on your family and friends for emotional support and help during this tough time.

-And don’t forget to keep up with your follow-up appointments.
-These are important for checking in on both your physical and emotional well-being.
-Healing takes time, so be gentle with yourself, and take the support offered when you're ready.
+Remember to keep up with your follow-up appointments.
+These are important for checking in on your physical and emotional well-being.
+Healing takes time, so be patient with yourself and seek support when needed.

 FAQs